mckennapsean/dissertation/content/02-background.md

 ![
   Process model where design activities are interconnected.
-  The standard ISO9241-210 includes this design process model [@DIS2010] which breaks apart the stages of the design process into overlapping, human-centered design activities.
+  The standard ISO9241-210 includes this design process model [@DIS2010] that breaks apart the stages of the design process into overlapping, human-centered design activities.
 However, the iteration and interconnection of these activities is not as clearly illustrated in the model or the standard.